yusuzech/openpyxlplus/README.md

 Based on openpyxl package.
 This package stores cells as numpy array which enables easier writing, modifications and styling of worksheets.

 1. Use `openpyxlplus.writer` to write scaler value, list, numpy array, pandas dataframe to worksheet.
-2. Use `openpyxl.cell_range.SheetCellRange`, `openpyxl.cell_range.SheetTableRange` and `openpyxl.cell_range.Cells` to write/get cell values and get/write/modify cell attribute easily.
+2. Use `openpyxlplus.cell_range.SheetCellRange`, `openpyxlplus.cell_range.SheetTableRange` and `openpyxlplus.cell_range.Cells` to write/get cell values and get/write/modify cell attribute easily.

 # How to Use